lideming/postcss-px-to-viewport/README.md

 - `landscape` (Boolean) Adds `@media (orientation: landscape)` with values converted via `landscapeWidth`.
 - `landscapeUnit` (String) Expected unit for `landscape` option
 - `landscapeWidth` (Number) Viewport width for landscape orientation.
+- `pxContainer` (String) A CSS selector for a container where original px values should be preserved.
+When specified, the plugin will generate additional rules with the original px values for elements within this container.

 > `exclude` and `include` can be set together, and the intersection of the two rules will be taken.